shawnxusy/babel-plugin-react-generate-property/README.md

 **slashChar** Default to "/", if you are on Windows, use "\".

-**addClassNames** In case you use css-modules and want to add className to data-attribute:
+**addModuleClassNames** In case you use css-modules and want to add className to data-attribute:

 #### Before
 ```jsx